Time-domain astronomy: History

 Subsequent, dedicated sky surveys such as the Palomar Transient Factory, the spacecraft Gaia and the LSST, focused on expanding the coverage of the sky monitoring to fainter objects, more optical filters and better positional and proper motions measurement capabilities.
 In 2022, the Gravitational-wave Optical Transient Observer (GOTO) began looking for collisions between neutron stars.

 The ability of modern instruments to observe in wavelengths invisible to the human eye (radio waves, infrared, ultraviolet, X-ray) increases the amount of information that may be obtained when a transient is studied.

 In radio astronomy the LOFAR is looking for radio transients.
 Radio time domain studies have long included pulsars and scintillation.
 Projects to look for transients in X-ray and gamma rays include Cherenkov Telescope Array, eROSITA, AGILE, Fermi, HAWC, INTEGRAL, MAXI, Swift Gamma-Ray Burst Mission and Space Variable Objects Monitor.
 Gamma ray bursts are a well known high energy electromagnetic transient.
 The proposed ULTRASAT satellite will observe a field of more than 200 square degrees continuously in an ultraviolet wavelength that is particularly important for detecting supernovae within minutes of their occurrence.
+The proposed Argus Array would act as a smaller Northern Hemisphere counterpart to the Rubin Observatory with a field of 8,000 square degrees and a focus on transients, and would be part of the future Eric Schmidt Observatory System that includes an array of small radio dishes similar to the Square Kilometre Array, a similarly designed array of telescopes linked by fiber to a spectrograph, and a Hubble-scaled visible-light space telescope.